How to Drink Water the Right Way

 On January 12, 2007, a 28-year-old Californian wife and mother of three children died from drinking too much water.
 She took part in a “Hold Your Wee for a Wii” contest.
 A free Wii game board was the prize for this contest. (source drbenkim.com)

-Do not take part in such contests.
+Do not take part in such competitions.
 Inform children about the dangers of drinking excessive water all of a sudden.

 Listen to your body and drink when you feel thirsty.
 Stick to 6 – 8 glasses per day.
 If you sweat excessively, then increase your intake of water but do not overdo it.